miguelangel-nubla/product-matcher/backend/app/config/README.md

 ## Configuration File

-Create `app/config/user/backends.yaml` based on `backends.example.yaml` template.
-This file contains your local backend configurations.
+Customize `app/config/user/backends.yaml` for your deployment.
+This file contains your backend configurations.

 The configuration file has the following structure: